Top

 Rooms Through Time: Real Rooms

 Museum of the Home, east London’s ode to how humans have lived throughout the centuries, has renovated its long-running exhibit with seven new additions that reflect the multicultural melting pot of London’s residents.
 Among them, is the Delinsky family home – a 1913 tenement room portraying Shabbat dinner, with simmering lokshen soup on the stove and an oil painting on the wall.
-The painting was based on a well-worn photo that the donor’s great-grandmother used to carry with her, commissioned by her husband.
-He was an art dealer, who filled their home with portraits.
+The painting was based on a well-worn photo that the donor’s great-grandmother used to carry with her and the artwork was commissioned by her husband, an art dealer who filled their home with portraits.
 The pair met in the UK after the great-grandmother fled antisemitic violence in Eastern Europe.

 From 17 July